Buddy Bernier: Personal

 Bernier was born in Watertown, New York on April 21, 1910 to parents Henry Bernier Sr and Margaret Barnier (née Flynn), a born singer and dancer.
 He came from a show business family and lived with his family at 8 Mayflower Parkway in Westport, CT from 1960-1977.

 He had two sisters, Daisy who was a singer and Peggy who was an actress.
 Daisy, who was married to band leader Johnny Long, was a vocalist in her husband's band and died in August 1967.
 She was known, along with her sister, for playing regular parts in The Fred Waring Show.
 She credited her interest in music to her brother Buddy, particularly during their student days when they were favorites in their school productions and during her career, worked under the name June Emmett.
 Buddy was the only one of the three siblings who performed under his own surname, as his sister Peggy was known by their mother's maiden name, Peggy Flynn.

-Bernier was married to Jo Bernier and had two daughters, Cindy Bernier, who worked as an artistic director and choreographer and Robin Bernier, who graduated from Staples High School in 1966 and trained for six weeks to become a flight attendant.
+Bernier was married to Jo Bernier and had five daughters including, Cindy Bernier, who worked as an artistic director and choreographer and Robin Bernier, who graduated from Staples High School in 1966 and trained for six weeks to become a flight attendant.

-He died in June 1983 at Norfolk, Virginia, at the age of 73 as a result of alcoholic cardiomyopathy.
+He died in June 1983 at Norfolk, Virginia, at the age of 73.
 He lived in Kill Devil Hills, North Carolina and was cremated.